jaideep777/Plant-FATE/README.md

 1. **Simulation Configuration**: The simulation configuration should be specified in `.ini` format.
 You can find a template in `tests/params/p_test_v2.ini`.
 This file contains parameters that control various aspects of the simulation such as plant traits, environmental conditions, and simulation duration.
 Modify these parameters as necessary according to your simulation requirements.

-2. **Input Data**: Paste your data files in the `tests/data` folder.
-The format for input data can be understood from the comments within the template `.ini` file.
-Ensure that your data files are formatted correctly and contain the necessary information required for the simulation.
+2. **Input Data**: Specify the paths to your data files in your configuration file.
+The format for input data can be understood from the comments within the template configuration file.

 ## Installation

 ### Native C++ Installation

+Native C++ installation is currently supported only on Linux machines.

 #### Compilation